-For each guest that travels with us we take out a 1 year membership with the Galapagos Conservation trust.
-Also we will make a contribution on your behalf to one of our chosen charities or conservation projects.
-Currently we are supporting Rainforest Concern’s project in the Ecuadorean cloud forest and also WE Charity’s work in Ecuador.
+For each UK based guest that travels with us to Galapagos we take out a 1-year membership with UK charity Galapagos Conservation Trust on your behalf.
+For all guests we also make a contribution on your behalf to one of our chosen charities or conservation projects.
+Currently we are supporting Rainforest Concern’s project in the Ecuadorian cloud forest and our other project is a crowdfunding campaign for the ecotourism project we work with in Colombia.
 When you fill in your booking form, you will be asked to tick the box of the charity or project you would like to support:

-For each guest that travels with us we will provide a 1 year membership of the Galapagos Conservation Trust.
+For every UK based guest that travels with us we will provide a 6-month membership of the Galapagos Conservation Trust.
 The Trust supports pioneering conservation projects ranging from species specific studies to ecosystem-scale restoration projects such as the one they are currently supporting in Floreana Island.
 Your year’s membership will help support vital conservation projects in the Galapagos and you will receive a subscription to their bi-annual magazine and email newsletters as well as invites to various events held during the year.

 Rainforest Concern is a UK based charity set up to protect the endangered habitats of the South American rainforest, including their immense biodiversity and the indigenous people who depend on them for their survival.
 Rainforest concern take direct action to protect vital corridors of rainforest such as purchasing land in the name of local NGOs or communities.
 One of their main projects is to create a continuous forest corridor between the Cotacachi Cayapas Ecological Reserve and community owned forest.
 Your contribution will protect a 1/5 acre of Ecuadorian rainforest – about 800m2, the size of a suburban garden.